mecarill/mecarill-website/content/publication/2PCNET - CVPR2023/index.md

 publication:  The Conference on Computer Vision and Pattern Recognition (CVPR) 2023
 publication_short: CVPR (2023)

-abstract: Object detection at night is a challenging problem, particularly when the night image annotations are not assumed to be available.
-A few domain adaptation methods attempt to address the problem, and achieve state-of-the-art results by using the student-teacher framework.
-Unfortunately, these methods still suffer from false-positive error propagation stemming from the teacher’s wrong predictions, particularly for small scale objects and objects in low-light regions.
-To address this problem, we present 2PCNet, a twophase consistency unsupervised domain adaptation (UDA) network for nighttime object detection.
-Our 2PCNet employs high-confidence bounding-box predictions from the teacher in the first phase, and appends them to the student’s region proposals to be reevaluated by the teacher in the second phase, ensuring a mix of high and low confidence pseudo-labels.
-Night images and pseudo-labels are further scaled-down when used as an input to the student.
-This allows the student to have stronger small-scale pseudo-labels from the teacher, since the teacher generates the predictions based on the original full-scale image.
-Moreover, to mitigate errors stemming from objects in low-light regions and other night related attributes, we propose NightAug, which provides random night specific augmentations to the labelled daytime images, so that they can be closer to night images.
-Night specific augmentations include the addition of glare, blur, and noise to mimic the conditions of night images.
-Experiments on the publicly available BDD100K and SHIFT datasets demonstrate that our method achieves superior results to the state-of-the-art (+20%) as well as supervised models trained directly on the target data.
+abstract: Object detection at night is a challenging problem due to the absence of night image annotations.
+Despite several domain adaptation methods, achieving high-precision results remains an issue.
+False-positive error propagation is still observed in methods using the well-established student-teacher framework, particularly for small-scale and low-light objects.
+This paper proposes a two-phase consistency unsupervised domain adaptation network, 2PCNet, to address these issues.
+The network employs high-confidence bounding-box predictions from the teacher in the first phase and appends them to the student's region proposals for the teacher to re-evaluate in the second phase, resulting in a combination of high and low confidence pseudo-labels.
+The night images and pseudo-labels are scaled-down before being used as input to the student, providing stronger small-scale pseudo-labels.
+To address errors that arise from low-light regions and other night-related attributes in images, we propose a night-specific augmentation pipeline called NightAug.
+This pipeline involves applying random augmentations, such as glare, blur, and noise, to daytime images.
+Experiments on publicly available datasets demonstrate that our method achieves superior results to state-of-the-art methods by 20\%, and to supervised models trained directly on the target data.

 # Summary.
 An optional shortened abstract.
 summary: